 Senate Study Committee on Opioid Abuse (SR 1165)

 In light of the rise of opioid addiction and related overdose deaths, this study committee was created to examine legislative approaches Georgia could take to curb the opioid epidemic and save lives.
-Committee members have been appointed and include the commissioner of public health, Director of Georgia Drugs and Narcotics agency, a pharmacist, medical doctor and citizen with personal experience with opioid overdose.
+Committee members have been appointed and include the commissioner of public health, Director of Georgia Drugs and Narcotics agency, a pharmacist, medical doctor and citizen with personal experience with opioid overdose claim that the cases of prescription drug abuse amongst teens are rising.
 The first committee meeting is scheduled for September 30th in Gainesville and the second meeting will be held October 27th at the Capitol.
 Save the dates and we will provide more information soon.
 GHF in partnership with the Georgia Council on Substance Abuse will present recommendations on activating Medicaid codes to promote the use of an evidence-based substance use screening and prevention tool known as SBIRT (screening, brief intervention, and referral to treatment) statewide and a fiscal analysis of the costs and benefits of implementing SBIRT through Medicaid to the committee.
 To find out more about SBIRT and our Preventing Youth Substance Use Disorders coalition visit our website.
 If you are interested in providing testimony or input to this committee please contact Senator Renee Unterman, the study committee chair.

 Other Study Committees to Watch